Contrast-Security-OSS/docs/content/installation/net/policy/Level2Rules-InstrumentationTriggerRules.md

 #### Method

   * method signature="SIGNATURE" [enabled=ENABLED]
-    * ASSEMBLY: Assembly of the method to instrument
     * SIGNATURE: Signature of the method to instrument
     * ENABLED: Add the enabled attribute and set it to `"false"` to disable the rule for this signature.
 The default is `"true"`.